Rooster Teeth: RTX

 In May 2011, Rooster Teeth held their first official community event in Austin, Texas.
 Initially planned as a small gathering for 200 people, demand was so high that over 500 tickets were accidentally sold within minutes of being made available online.
 Since RTX 2012, each event has been held in the Austin Convention Center, with the attendance growing from 5,000 in 2012 to 45,000 in 2015.
 In February 2017, RTX London was announced, taking place October 14–15 of that year.
-Amid the COVID-19 pandemic, RTX 2020, dubbed "RTX at Home", was held virtually from 15 to 25 September.
+Amid the COVID-19 pandemic, RTX 2020, dubbed "RTX at Home", was held virtually from September 15 to 25.

 Let's Play Live

 Let's Play Live is an on-stage event produced by Rooster Teeth in which Achievement Hunter and members of the Let's Play family play video games and perform comedy sketches in front of a live audience.
 Their first event was held on February 20, 2015, at the Moody Theater in Austin, Texas.
-Starting in 2016, LPL toured through multiple cities across North America.
+Beginning in 2016, LPL toured multiple cities across North America.
 LPL returned to Austin the night before RTX 2018 began.